Chester, Warrington, University Centre Shrewsbury, Global College Malta

 To facilitate students to develop their personal responsibility for independent learning and continuous improvement in their development of creativity, knowledge and skills throughout the individual’s career and to progress the skills and knowledge to contribute to the personal and professional development of others.

 To support the students in analysing and determining alternative approaches for the management of change and the implementation of innovative ideas, processes, products, services and strategies.

 To appreciate the interdependence and complexities between the different management and leadership activities in a range of business settings.

-All modules on this programme are studied at level 7 (relative to the chosen package of optional modules):
+All modules on this programme are studied at level 7.

 To understand the varied roles, responsibilities and relationships of managers, leaders and mentors in a range of organisational contexts (BU7039, BU7408, BU7411)